Kotlin/KEEP/proposals/KEEP-0443-suspend-CoroutineContext-context-parameter.md

 ```

 - Given that \#5 is red, \#6 should be obviously red.
-- Since the context and `suspend` functions are different from the perspective of overload resolution ([see section](#declaration-site-conflicting_overloads-and-overridability)),
+- Since the context and `suspend` functions are different from the perspective of overload resolution ([see the section](#declaration-site-conflicting_overloads-and-overridability)),
   we propose to make \#3 red – `INITIALIZER_TYPE_MISMATCH`.

 ### `kotlin.synchronized` stdlib function